-Business Analytics (ANOP)
+Business Analytics

 Organizations of all types increasingly rely on data and analytics to inform their decision-making processes.
 To this end, both for-profit and not-for-profit organizations must have the ability to transform data into information.
 Business analytics is the scientific process of transforming data or quantitative models into actionable insight to improve decision-making.
 Business analytics rests on three broad functional pillars: descriptive, predictive and prescriptive analytics.

-• Descriptive analytics prepares, displays and analyzes historical data; it identifies data patterns to report trends.
+Descriptive analytics prepares, displays and analyzes historical data; it identifies data patterns to report trends.

-• Predictive analytics forecasts future probabilities and trends, and determines relationships in data that may not be readily apparent with descriptive analysis.
+Predictive analytics forecasts future probabilities and trends, and determines relationships in data that may not be readily apparent with descriptive analysis.

-• Prescriptive analytics evaluates and determines new ways to operate based upon meeting certain objectives while balancing operational constraints.
+Prescriptive analytics evaluates and determines new ways to operate based upon meeting certain objectives while balancing operational constraints.

 This modeling and analysis cannot be done in isolation.
-Across the curriculum we will address and investigate the ethical implications of both the intended and unintended use of our analysis.
+Across the curriculum, we will address and investigate the ethical implications of both the intended and unintended use of our analysis.
 The business analytics major allows students with an interest in quantitative analysis (broadly defined) to further explore their interests in an organizational context, to appreciate the inherent broad social and ethical issues within the field, and to become effective managers in any data-driven organization.
 The major provides our graduates the necessary analytical and communication skills built upon a broad management education to address challenges in the 21st century.

 Business analytics majors are also eligible to pursue a BA in Data Science as a co-major.
 Complementing the depth a student receives from their business analytics major, the BA in data science provides breadth across the interdisciplinary field of data science.
-The co-major is not intended as – nor can it be declared as – a stand-alone course of study.
+The co-major is not intended as – nor may it be declared as – a stand-alone course of study.

 In the spring of their sophomore year, all BSBA students will, in consultation with their advisers, select a major in one of the Freeman College of Management departments and will complete the specific major requirements in addition to the Freeman College core curriculum requirements.